The best hotels in Wadi Rum

 Desert food is simple and good.
 Zarb (underground clay-pot cooking of meat and vegetables) takes 2 hours and is the evening highlight.
 Flatbread baked on coals, Bedouin tea (syrupy-sweet, worth trying), and the occasional ful medames (fava beans) at breakfast.
 Vegetarians are accommodated at all camps if you notify in advance.

-Wadi Rum's best neighborhoods
+Wadi Rum's best hotel regions

 Wadi Rum Protected Area (720 km²) is Jordan's most famous desert landscape.
 The village of Rum is the main entry point.
 Most camps cluster in 3 zones: around Rum Village (closest to entry, most accessible), in the central desert (2-3 hours from entry by 4WD. genuine wilderness), and the Disah area to the north.
 The further from the village, the more remote and usually more expensive.